L2W-2021H1/UI-Integration-Cards/Exercises/Requirements/readme.md

 Register for a free account at [SAP Business Technology Platform Trial](https://account.hanatrial.ondemand.com/)

-For a full guide, please follow the steps in this [blog](https://developers.sap.com/tutorials/hcp-create-trial-account.html)
+> For a full guide, please follow the steps in this [blog](https://developers.sap.com/tutorials/hcp-create-trial-account.html)

 ## Activate the Business Application studio
->_Note that you will have to manually add the entitlements to your subacount_
-> _for both Integration Suite as well as Business Application Studio_
+You will have to manually add the entitlements to your subacount for both **Integration Suite** as well as **Business Application Studio**

 ![alt text](./entitlements.gif "How to add entitlements")

-For a full guide, please follow the steps in this [blog](https://blogs.sap.com/2020/03/06/sap-business-application-studio-trial-in-sap-cloud-platform-assigning-roles/)
+> For a full guide, please follow the steps in this [blog](https://blogs.sap.com/2020/03/06/sap-business-application-studio-trial-in-sap-cloud-platform-assigning-roles/)

 ## Activate Open Connectors